SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Architecture

 \subsubsection{Analysis}

-In SpConv, rule generation's main purpose is to pinpoint unique output indices from all potential combinations of active inputs and weight kernels, which aids in partial-sum accumulation.
-To evaluate the effectiveness of the RGU, we compare its performance to two commonly used methods found in earlier works: hash table-based and sorting-based rule generation.
-Hash tables are popular data structures for querying input-output index mappings, as seen in various sources~\cite{graham2015sparse,graham2017submanifold,graham20183d,yan2018second,tang2022torchsparse}.
-Ideally, each hash table query takes constant time, but it requires extra cycles and hardware resources to parallelize the processing and resolve collisions through chaining.
-To address this inefficiency, \cite{lin2021pointacc} proposes a hardware implementation of merge sorting using a bitonic merger for rule generation.
-By sorting all active input positions based on kernel offsets, an intersection map is provided to identify unique outputs, and parallel sorting decreases the sorting complexity from $O(P\times log(P))$ to $O(log(N)\times log(P/N)\times (P/N)$ where $P$ denotes the number of pillars.
-In contrast, the RGU only needs $O(P)$ time and hardware resources, thanks to its streaming process for rule generation.
+The primary purpose of RuleGen is to identify unique output indices from all potential combinations of active inputs and weight kernels, assisting in partial-sum accumulation.
+To evaluate the effectiveness of the RGU, we contrast it with two prevalent RuleGen methods: the hash table-based approach widely used in GPU implementation, Spconv-Libary~\cite{spconv2022}, and the sorting-based approach used in the state-of-the-art point cloud accelerator, PointAcc~\cite{lin2021pointacc}.
+Hash tables are common data structures for querying input-output index mappings.
+Although theoretically constant in query time, hash tables require additional cycles and hardware resources to parallelize processing and resolve collisions through chaining.
+To improve this, merge sorter-based RuleGen implemented was proposed in \cite{lin2021pointacc}.
+By sorting all active input positions based on kernel offsets, it identifies unique output coordinates via an intersection map and utilize a bitonic merger to reduce sorting complexity from $O(P\times log(P))$ to $O(log(N)\times log(P/N)\times (P/N)$ where $P$ is the number of pillars and $N$ is the length of bitonic merger.
+In contrast, RGU requires only $O(P)$ time and hardware resources, attributed to its streaming process of RuleGen.